IvanGrigorik/IvanGrigorik/README.md

 I'm Ivan Grigorik, a PhD student from the University of Texas at Austin.

-Passionate about compilers, static analysis, and parallel programming.
+Passionate about parallel programming and compilers.

 <br>